-The program provides opportunities for formal course work, seminars, internships, independent study and research.
-The UNT Child Development Laboratory, faculty collaboration with bilingual and diversity programs, and the Velma E. Schmidt Critical Research Initiatives in Early Childhood Studies broaden prospects for related training and research.
+Your classroom learning is enriched through seminars, internships, independent study and research.
+The UNT Child Development Laboratory, faculty collaboration with bilingual and diversity programs, and the Velma E. Schmidt Research Initiatives in Early Childhood Studies broaden prospects for related training and research.

 Our program's quality is enhanced by faculty members' affiliations with professional organizations and their participation on organizational, editorial and other boards.
-Collectively, faculty members have written, cowritten and edited numerous books, book chapters and articles in refereed journals and have presented several hundred refereed papers at national, regional and state professional meetings and conferences.
+Faculty members have written, co-written and edited numerous books, book chapters and articles in refereed journals.
+They've also presented several hundred refereed papers at national, regional and state professional meetings and conferences.

-The College of Education is accredited by the National Council for Accreditation of Teacher Education (2010 Massachusetts Ave.
-NW, Suite 500; Washington, D.C.
-20036; telephone 202-466-7496).
+The College of Education is accredited by the National Council for Accreditation of Teacher Education (1140 19th Street, Suite 400; Washington, D.C.
+20036; telephone 202-223-0077).
 This accreditation means the college meets or exceeds strict academic standards for excellence in education.
 The college is also one of the state's top producers of teachers, administrators, counselors and other school professionals.

 The Child Development Laboratory is an accredited preschool program for children ages 3 to 5.
-It also serves as a model, an observation site and a training center for undergraduate and graduate students in fields related to young children.
-Graduate students and faculty members from across the university also conduct research on early childhood issues.
+It also serves as a model, an observation site and a training center for undergraduate and graduate students in fields related to young children's development and learning.
+Graduate students and faculty members from across the university also conduct research on early childhood education issues.

-The critical initiatives involve graduate students in a range of scholarly activities.
-Contact Gaile S. Cannella, Professor and Velma E. Schmidt Endowed Chair, for further information.
+These research initiatives involve graduate students in a range of scholarly activities.
+Contact Dr. Dina C. Castro, the Velma E. Schmidt Endowed Chair, for further information.

-You will need to meet the Toulouse Graduate School’s® admission requirements.
+You'll need to meet the graduate school's admission requirements, which are outlined at the graduate school website.
 These requirements include current GRE or GMAT scores.
 You must also submit the following to the program area for review:

-Admission materials for the master's program are reviewed three times each year.
-The admission deadlines are May 15 for fall, Oct.
-15 for spring and March 15 for summer.
-Materials should be sent to Destinie Noles.
+Admission materials for the master's program are reviewed as received.
+The admission deadlines are July 15 for fall, Nov.1 for spring and May 1 for summer.
+Materials should be emailed to Olayinka Oyefeso.

-The M.S. has a 36-semester-hour thesis option or a 39-semester-hour non-thesis option.
-Students are required to select a major advisor to establish a degree plan and approve all practicum/internship experiences.
+The M.S. has a 36-credit-hour thesis option or a 39-credit-hour non-thesis option.
+Students are required to select a major advisor to establish a degree plan and approve all practicum and internship experiences.
 Thesis students establish a committee to oversee the research process.
-Non-thesis students complete a formal examination at the end of their course work.
+Non-thesis students complete a formal exam at the end of their course work.

 You may qualify for competitive scholarships and grants, and teaching and research assistantships to help you pursue your education.
-Additional information is available at the Graduate School website and Financial Aid site.
+Additional information is available at the graduate school website and the financial aid website.